 While meal kits sound appealing, many people are put off by the environmental impact.
 After all, they are shipped (sometimes across the country).
 The boxes are also filled with insulation and ice packs, not to mention the plastic packaging that surrounds the food.
 Some kits even separate each meal into yet another bag.
+Are there any eco friendly meal kits out there?

 The materials add up fast, especially if you’re ordering multiple meals per week.
-Eco-Friendly meal kits aim to reduce this waste in a variety of ways.
+Eco friendly meal kits aim to reduce this waste in a variety of ways.

 The packaging issue has caused many people to turn away from meal kits.
 Even so, the environmental impact isn’t as bad as it might seem.
 Some companies focus on local produce to cut down travel time, while others look for ways to decrease their packaging or to make it more sustainable.

-Of the eco-friendly meal kits below, Sunbasket is by far, my favorite.
+Of the eco friendly meal kits below, Sunbasket is by far, my favorite.
 I eat anything and love interesting foods.
 After trying 20+ meal kits, Sunbasket meals are the most flavorful and most fun to cook.
 Plus, they have tons of options and additions you can use to further customize your order.

 There are some other good ones on the list too though!